40Cakes/pokebot-gen3/Readme.md

 `GET /fps` returns a list of emulator FPS (frames per second), in intervals of 1 second, for the previous 60 seconds

+#### Websocket queries
+All responses will be in a json format to the effect of `<data><type>`.
+It responds to `str` messages:

+`trainer` - returns trainer information such as name, TID, SID, map bank, map ID, X/Y coordinates etc.

+`items` - returns all a list of all items in the bag and PC, and their quantities

+`party` - returns a detailed list of all Pokémon in the party

+`encounter log` returns a detailed list of the recent 10 Pokémon encounters

+`shiny` returns a detailed list of all shiny Pokémon encounters (`shiny_log.json`)

+`stats` returns the phase and total statistics (`totals.json`)

+`encounter rate` returns the current encounter rate (encounters per hour)

+`event flags` returns all event flags for the current save file (optional parameter `?flag=FLAG_NAME` to get a specific flag)

+`emulator` returns information about the emulator core + the current loaded game/profile

+`fps` returns a list of emulator FPS (frames per second), in intervals of 1 second, for the previous 60 seconds

 </details>

 ## `customcatchfilters.py` - Custom catch filters